-The Sacred Himalaya Initiative: Sacred Landscapes and Sustainable Futures, is a new Luce Foundation funded initiative which builds on the successes of the Everyday Religion and Sustainable Environments in the Himalaya (ERSEH) initiative.
-For the next three years (2014-2017), ICI will be working with a team of researchers from India, China, Nepal and the United States to study and document relationships between religion and ecology, sacred landscapes, pilgrimage routes and ecological, economic and cultural sustainability and resilience in the Himalaya.
+The Sacred Himalaya Initiative: Sacred Landscapes and Sustainable Futures, is a Luce Foundation funded initiative which builds on the successes of the Everyday Religion and Sustainable Environments in the Himalaya (ERSEH) initiative.
+For three years (2014-2017), ICI will be working with a team of researchers from India, China, Nepal and the United States to study and document relationships between religion and ecology, sacred landscapes, pilgrimage routes and ecological, economic and cultural sustainability and resilience in the Himalayas.

 The Himalaya is one of the most significant religious, cultural and ecological regions in the world, and continues to be the focus of much global scholarship.
 As the region experiences rapid changes associated with increased tourism, environmental degradation, and climate change, the livelihoods of local communities are impacted, which highlights the necessity to develop strategies to ensure long-term ecological and economic sustainability for Himalayan communities.
 In this regard, the rich socio-religious traditions of the region are an invaluable resource for developing climate adaptation strategies.
 By working with local NGOs, communities and transnational collaborations like ICIMOD‘s Kailash Sacred Landscape Conservation and Development Initiative (KSLCDI), this project will bring the critical academic focus of ICI to help examine these important issues in the Himalaya.